silentspring30/Ocean/README.md

    - https://www.loom.com/share/76ad66aa38304de4b70e2669079b634e
    - https://medium.com/@silentspring30/could-communities-reduce-bias-in-ai-by-selling-data-on-ocean-and-getting-remunerated-for-it-4b4b6969fefa

-  UPDATE on time spent:
+**UPDATE on time spent:**
-   * In preparation to reaching out to AI communities, I had to be prepared for questions and since I'm new to OCEAN and decentralized AI safety.
-I spent time researching and reading articles on AI safety, Ethics and decentralization (Contributed to workship paper that is currently in review, will update the link once paper is approved).
+* In preparation to reaching out to AI communities on Twitter, I had to be prepared for questions and since I'm new to OCEAN and decentralized AI  safety.
+I spent time researching and reading articles on AI safety, Ethics and decentralization (Contributed to workshop paper that is currently in review, will update the link once paper is approved).
 I also realized that I had to frame the outreach differently, since it could come potentially could come across as a web3scam (When I started to reach out, I got some mixed feedback from respondents).

 * Based on these insights, I reframed my main article as: **Could-communities-reduce-bias-in-AI-by-selling-data-on-Ocean-and-getting-remunerated-for-it?** rather then "How to use less gas fees on Ocean".
-  * Researched decentralized AI and Safety, and focused on how to mitigate Bias.
+  * Researched decentralized AI and Safety, and focused on how to mitigate AI bias.
 Biggest questions here to explore AI development, Data collection, How to mitigate data bias.
 I developed my main argument here that Ocean marketplace could allow the decentralization of data and give transparency in mitigatig bias.
   * Researched how to potentially onboard AI communities to data trusts, e.g. Datatrusts and how the onboarding would work.
 Biggest questions where in how to agree on a data privacy framework.
   * Researched how and where the data would be residing e.g. AWS or IFPS?
 How is security ensured?
   * Review current dialogue of minority AI groups: e.g. DAIR, AI groups re Web3 and biggest topics.
 E.g. Data bias and concerns of exploitation data labellers.
+Set up twitter profile and started following conversations.

- * Tutorials: I researched what kind of Ocean tutorials are currently available and decided on framing of mitigation of databias, decentralization and shorter format.
+ * Tutorials: I researched what kind of Ocean tutorials are currently available and decided on framing the tutorial based on how to mitigate databias, decentralization and shorter format (<5min).
  * Researched Ocean Market, Researched Ocean Compute-to-Data.
  * I also had to set up my Metamask for testing: How to get set up on Goerli and get test tokens Ether and OCEAN.